GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 (which are simply referred as centripetal).
-[Lombera-Hermida et al.](#ref-de_lombera-hermida_dawn_2020) ([2020](#ref-de_lombera-hermida_dawn_2020)) cite the presence of predetermined hierarchical centripetal cores in different raw materials for TD10.1 at Atapuerca and note their difference and coexistence with classical discoidal and Levallois knapping methods.
+[Lombera-Hermida et al.](#ref-de_lombera-hermida_dawn_2020) ([2020](#ref-de_lombera-hermida_dawn_2020)) cite the presence of “predetermined hierarchical centripetal” cores in different raw materials for TD10.1 at Atapuerca and note their difference and coexistence with classical discoidal and Levallois knapping methods.
+The use of terms alluding to the hierarchical and centripetal nature of this method is not limited to European sites, with the term “hierarchical bifacial centripetal” being employed for the oldowan industries of Peninj ([**article?**](#ref-article){de_la_torre_oldowan_2003).

 The technological criteria for identifying production systems are highly visible on cores.
 However, a high degree of uncertainty remains in